apache/incubator-datalab/README.md

 To build SSN node, following steps should be executed:

-1. Clone Git repository and make sure that all [pre-requisites](#Pre-requisites) are installed.
+1. Clone Git repository and make sure that all following [pre-requisites](#Pre-requisites) are installed.
 2. Go to *dlab* directory.
 3. Execute following script:
 ```